oncomouse/courses/2020/engl460fall2020/03-markup.md

 <p>General Kenobi!</p>
 ~~~

-The second is more correct because it's actually two speakers in [*Attack of the Clones*](https://i.redd.it/0ppwpobaxpb31.jpg), but the first would put the line breaks in. `<br>` is a tag to force a new line.
-It's generally best practice to avoid using it because it privileges display over semantic meaning.
+The second is more semantic because it's actually two speakers in [*Attack of the Clones*](https://i.redd.it/0ppwpobaxpb31.jpg), but the first would put the line breaks in. `<br>` is a tag to force a new line.
+It's generally best practice to avoid using it because it privileges display over semantic meaning. **Definitely, never, ever use `<br>` to add space between paragraphs.** We will talk in a future chapter about the correct way to do this.

-So, **anyway**, back to `<pre>`, if we typed:
+**Anyway**, back to `<pre>`.
+If we typed:

 ~~~html
 <pre>